3_Drawing Shapes

 or GL_TRIANGLE_FAN

-For example, if a point $P$ is halfway between a point with color $C_1=[1.0, 0.0, 0.0]$ (red) and a second point with color $C_2=[0.0, 0.0, 1.0]$ (blue), then its color $C_P$ would be half of $C_1$ and half of $C_2$, which is purple:
+For example, if a point $P$ is located three-quarters of the distance between a point with color $C_1=[1.0, 0.0, 0.0]$ (red) and a second point with color $C_2=[0.0, 0.0, 1.0]$ (blue), then its color $C_P$ would be one-quarter of $C_1$ and three-quarters of $C_2$.
+The result is a darker shade of blue:

-\[\begin{aligned} C_P &=0.5 \cdot C_1+0.5 \cdot C_2 \\ &=0.5 \cdot [1.0, 0.0, 0.0] + 0.5 \cdot [0.0, 0.0, 1.0] \\ &=[0.5, 0.0, 0.0] + [0.0, 0.0, 0.5] \\ &=[0.5, 0.0, 0.5] \end{aligned}\]The result of filling a shape with triangle draw modes will interpolate the colors between vertices, effectively creating a gradient effect.
+\[\begin{aligned} C_P &=0.25 \cdot C_1+0.75 \cdot C_2 \\ &=0.25 \cdot [1.0, 0.0, 0.0] + 0.75 \cdot [0.0, 0.0, 1.0] \\ &=[0.25, 0.0, 0.0] + [0.0, 0.0, 0.75] \\ &=[0.25, 0.0, 0.75] \end{aligned}\]The result of filling a shape with triangle draw modes will interpolate the colors between vertices, effectively creating a gradient effect.
 Now if we want all the points and the shape to be filled with the same color, we just need to change all the vertices of our color_data

 variable to be the same value.